 Relationships involve two people, so why should your partner get to make the decision regarding condom use?
 Even if you already know that your partner doesn’t want to use condoms, you need to have a conversation about it.
 Be honest and state your concerns and the reasons you want to use condoms.
 You can also say “No glove, no love”.

-What are counter-arguments to my partner’s excuses?
+How can I respond to my partner’s excuses?

 - If he says: “If you love me, you’d let me have sex with you without a condom.”